unshakled/wysper/README.md

 # Clone the repository
 git clone https://github.com/unshakled/wysper.git
 cd wysper

-# Use your web server of choice
 ```

-Then visit `http://localhost:8000` in your browser.
+Then use the web server of your choice & visit in your browser.

 ## 📋 Security Considerations